 Speaking of scales, here is one strong point of this instrument.
 Just like hangs, steel tongue drums can come in many different keys.
 First models featured pentatonic or common diatonic scales, while newer tongue drums come with such a variety of tone colors.
 All in all, you can stick to the common major/minor scale and its modes, but also try something more exotic, such as traditional Japanese, Arabic, Oriental, Egyptian, Balinese, and many other scales.

 A Brief Conclusion

 Buying an instrument like this one is definitely beneficial.
 It could be a great tool if you want to color your musical expression.
-Pros of these simple instruments are numerous.
+The pros of these simple instruments are numerous.
 First of all, this is a great alternative to hang drums, especially in terms of price.
 Also, a tongue drum is relatively easy to make, so it’s no wonder that there are numerous models on the market.
 Such diversity in all aspects, starting from the price and scales, gives us a lot of possibilities.

-Of course, listen carefully to the sound of the musical scales of the steel tongue drums, so you can easily find the one that perfectly fits your musical expression.
+Of course, listen carefully to the sound of the musical scales of the steel tongue drums so you can easily find the one that perfectly fits your musical expression.